 As society settled down after the upheavals, the economy of southern China expanded despite the political instability, with increased agricultural production, a rising population and reviving trade.

 By the end of the 4th century, therefore, a powerful landed class had arisen in both southern and northern China, whose authority rested on the possession of large country estates which formed self-sufficient economic units, very much like manors in western Europe.
 In the north, this situation enabled the rise of a ruling class of mixed “barbarian” and Chinese origins, as once-hostile groups intermarried with one another.
-This class became ever more Chinese in its ways, and more and more of its men took up an official career in the bureaucracy, filling the highest offices of state.
+This mixed aristocracy became ever more Chinese in its ways, and more and more of its men took up an official career in the bureaucracy, filling the highest offices of state.

-Ironically, this development gave state of the Northern Wei (534-586) the stability to carry out some much-needed reforms in favour of the peasantry.
+Ironically, this development gave state of the Northern Wei (534-586) the stability to carry out some much-needed reforms in favor of the peasantry.
 It introduced a major land redistribution measure by declaring that all land belonged to the state, and should only be let out for one lifetime only – it could not be inherited.
 Each family was then allocated land according to the number of the family members, including dependents, slaves and animals.

 This was known as the “equal-fields” system, but it was hardly that.
 The households of families of great landowners obviously had many more dependents, slaves and animals than those of serfs; they were therefore allotted much more land.
 Moreover officials were soon being granted inheritable estates (often the very estates they had owned previously, though perhaps in a cut-down form), in varying sizes according to rank.
 Nevertheless the “equal-fields” system ensured that every family, however humble, received enough land on which to live.
 It also turned them from serfs, bound to their landowners, to free citizen-farmers, under the direct authority of the state and its officials.
 The land was theoretically reallocated on a yearly basis, and in many cases probably was, which would have ensured that the system remained reasonably fair.